osrf/gazebo_tutorials/haptix_sim_api/tutorial.md

 [installation step](http://gazebosim.org/tutorials?tut=haptix_install&cat=haptix).

 # Documentation
-The full sim API documentation can be found [here](https://s3.amazonaws.com/osrf-distributions/haptix/api/0.7.1/haptix__sim_8h.html).
+The full world API documentation can be found [here](https://s3.amazonaws.com/osrf-distributions/haptix/api/0.7.1/haptix__sim_8h.html).

 ## Conventions and terminology

 A "transform" is a 3D position and rotation, also known as a pose.
-In the sim API, we represent rotations as [quaternions](http://en.wikipedia.org/wiki/Quaternion).
+In the world API, we represent rotations as [quaternions](http://en.wikipedia.org/wiki/Quaternion).

 Unless otherwise stated, all vectors and transforms are relative to a fixed world frame.